CJS 100. Contemporary Issues in American Politics. 3 Credit Hours.

 CJS 202.
 Gender and Crime.
 3 Credit Hours.

 This interdisciplinary course examines crime and criminal justice as gendered phenomena.
 It explores how notions of masculinity and femininity shape and are shaped by criminalized practices, the operation of the criminal justice system, and our understandings of both.
 Focusing on gender does not mean focusing exclusively on women.
 Gender is a relational concept; both men and women are gendered.
 In this course we will consider the implications of feminist theorizing for a range of criminological concepts, approaches, and themes.
-Ethonographic case studies from various social contexts (e.g. the U.S., Canada, Mexico, Brazil, England, Turkey etc.) will help students denaturalize taken-for-granted understanding of the world and develop cultural sensitivity.
-This course will develop students' ability to think critically about gender, crime, race, and phenomena such as 'honor killings' and intimate partner violence.
-Course readings and lectures draw on historical and contemporary work by criminologists, anthropologists, soiologists, philosophers, feminist theorists, journalists, and others.
-As a class, we will grapple with diverse ways to think about intersections between crime and gender.
-Students are encouraged to think critically about course material, considering the strengths and limitations of all of the research and theories we cover.
+Case studies from various social contexts (e.g. the U.S., Canada, Mexico, Brazil, etc.) will help students develop cultural sensitivity and a more complete understanding of our social world.
+Additionally, the course will develop students' ability to think critically about gender and crime from an intersectional standpoint.
+Historical and contemporary works by criminologists, anthropologists, sociologists, feminist theorists, and others will be reviewed.
 An auxiliary aim of this course is to develop students' capacity to read and write academic texts efficiently and effectively.
-In order to cultivate this skill, practice is required!
-Students are expected to keep up with weekly readings and complete regular in-class and take-home assignments.
-In order to succeed in this course and achieve the following learning objectives, students must come to class prepared to participate in discussions and activities about the assigned readings.

 Fulfills Core Requirement(s): Diversity (DIV)and Interdisciplinary Studies (IDS).